hansroh/skitai/README.rst

 - 0.35 (Feb 2020)

+  - add was.flashfile with auto deletion file name
   - disable pebble_ executor by process cleanup problem
   - drop officicial support for pypy3, few perf. improvement but some compatable errors